|

 There are many alternatives.
 Which is best?

-grouped by stock/bond allocation, and within stock/bond allocation, in rough overall
+grouped by stock/bond allocation, and within stock/bond allocation, in rough order of our

 Preferences are listed separately for use in